sudara/alonetone/README.markdown

       database.yml
       newrelic.yml (for performance tracking)

-Note: Issue with event machine 1.0.7?
+Issue with event machine 1.0.7?

 `brew link openssl --force`

+No sound on development?
+Set `play_dummy_mp3s: true` in alonetone.yml

 #### Logging in